adneforslund/BayesClassification/readme.txt

 main.py {-te, --test} -f path/to/DATA/aclImdb/
-  -classify all the reviews in test directory in the DATA folder, give pathname to the DATA-folder
+  - classify all the reviews in test directory in the DATA folder, give pathname to the DATA-folder
   - the training must already have been done, e.g. you need an nbc.txt file

+--Example of usage--

+Training, which must be done before anything else:

+python main.py -tr -f DATA/aclImdb/

+Testing:

+python main.py -te -f DATA/aclImdb/

+Classification of one review:

+(Important: a valid pathname must be given, in this case, the root path is used)

+python main.py -cl -f .
+Write your review here: